PsychVRHMD

 handTrackingSupported = 1 if PsychVRHMD(‘PrepareRender’) with reqmask +2 will provide

-valid hand tracking info, 0 if this is not supported and will
+valid tracked hand controller info, 0 if this is not supported

-just report fake values.
-A driver may report 1 here but still
+and will just report fake values.
+A driver may report 1 here but

 tracking hardware is missing or gets disconnected.
 The flag